“Saving one animal will not change the world, but surely for that one animal, the world will change forever.” — Karen Davidson

-The Division will offer 3 levels of membership, with two designations:
+The Division offers 3 levels of membership, with two designations:

 - Supporting: Anyone can join

-- Shelter Behavior Affiliate (SBA): Must pass an application requiring fundamental knowledge of shelter work and
+- Shelter Behavior Accreditation (SBA) Accreditation: Must pass an application requiring fundamental knowledge of shelter work and behavior/training.

-- Certified Shelter Behavior Professional (CSBP): Very high level, in line with our other full certifications (This
+- Certified Shelter Behavior Professional (CSBP): Very high level, in line with our other full certifications, available mid-September 2019.